rmw-deno-lib/try/readme.make.md

-# mcron
+# rmw_crontab

-Given a time interval, the task is run periodically, and the default minimum time interval is 1 minute.
+Given a time interval, the task is run periodically, and the default interval has 1 minute,1 hour or 1 day

 export in your `deps.js`

 ```
-export {default as mcron} from 'https://deno.land/x/mcron@0.0.0/lib/index.js'
+export {mcron,hcron,dcron} from 'https://deno.land/x/rmw_crontab@0.0.0/lib/index.js'
 ```

 source code